AKhalid-projects/AKhalid-projects/README.md

 - 👋 Hi, I’m Abdelrahman Khaled.
+Software Engineering Student @ University of Bahrain
 - GDG organiser | GDSC Mentor [ Former lead @ GDSC - University of Bahrain ]
-- 👀 I’m interested in Software Development.
+- ❤️ Passionate about the Cloud
-- :heart: Passionate about the Cloud
+- 🌱 I’m currently learning to become a DevOps Engineer - Cloud Architect
-- 🌱 I’m currently learning to become multi-cloud Architect
+- 💞️ I’m looking to collaborate on voluntarly helping local businesses , organising community sessions or any interesting projects.
-- 💞️ I’m looking to collaborate on volunteering projects or any interesting projects
+- 👀 Currently looking for internship - entery-level jobs opportunities as a software engineer.
 - 📫 How to reach me ?
 [LinkedIn](https://www.linkedin.com/in/abdelrahman-khalid/)

 <!---